-Once the audio devices settings are configured and saved on the KX III, the same settings are applied to it.
+Once the audio devices settings are configured and saved on the KX III, the same settings are applied to

-See Saving Audio Settings (on page 71) for more information.
+See Saving Audio Settings (on page 73) for more information.

-Note: If you are using the audio feature while running PC Share mode and VM Share mode, see Audio Playback and Capture Recommendations and Requirements (on page 69) for important information.
-See also Connecting to Multiple Targets from a Single Remote Client (on page 72).
+Note: If you are using the audio feature while running PC Share mode and VM Share mode, see Audio Playback and Capture Recommendations and Requirements (on page 72), Audio Playback and Capture Recommendations and Requirements (on page 190) for important information.
+See also Connecting to Multiple Targets from a Single Remote Client (on page 74).